AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 ### Sync not running

-If the sync is not running on a schedule or nothing is synced, see the [KnowledgeBase](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/troubleshoot-product-recommendations-module-in-magento-commerce.html).
+If the sync is not running on a schedule or nothing is synced, see this [KnowledgeBase](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/troubleshoot-product-recommendations-module-in-magento-commerce.html) article.

 ### Sync failed